celo-org/awesome-celo-ai/README.md

 ### Current Tools
 - **[Gaia AI Network](https://github.com/GaiaNet-AI)**: Building an active, intelligent ecosystem that supports applications that learn, improve and grow over time.

+## Hackathons
+Show off your skills in upcoming AI Agent x Crypto hackathons.
+Add to this list by submitting a Pull Request.
+Include:
+1. The name of the hackathon.
+2. The date of the hackathon.
+3. A link to register.

+### Upcoming Hackathons
+- **[Build With Celo: Proof-of-Ship](https://lemonade.social/e/4JkhOXcD)**: Win up to $5k cUSD each month by continously shipping code!